Cavein254/obsidian-vault/data-bank/Vasicek Interest Rate Model.md

+Vasicek Interest rate model is a mathematical method of modelling the movement and evolution of interest rates.
+It is a single factor model that predicts the evolution of interest rate prices over time.
+Since it is a single factor model, it takes into account only the market risk.
+Apart from Vasicek, there are other single factor models that exists:
+	i. *Merton Model -* This is helpful in determining the company's credit risk ii. *Cox-Ingersoll-Ross Model -* determines the interest rates in future by incorporating volatility, mean, and spread iii. *Hull-While Model -* Used to price interest rate derivatives.
+Assumes volatility will be low when short-term interest rates are near zero.
 $$dr_t = a(b -r_t)dt + \sigma dW_t$$
 Where:

 - $d_t$ - change in interest rate
 - $a$ - speed of mean reversion i.e. how fast the interest rate returns to the mean
 - $b$ - long term average rate